AB1908/CS-Books/readme.md

 # README

-This repository is to aggregate a comprehensive list of textbooks and useful references for a Computer Science and Engineering Curriculum.
+This repository is to create a comprehensive list of textbooks and useful references for a Computer Science and Engineering Curriculum.
 This is an ongoing effort, and contributions are not welcome at the time.
 As this is in a very early stage, most of the structure and/or layout has not been decided and will be changed as seen fit.
 As of now, content below is also present in its separate file labeled Curriculum.

 # CS Curriculum, Textbooks and References